Review of "The Creature Below"

 The Creature Below – 2017

-from: Dark Rift Films
+Production by: Dark Rift Films

-distributed by: Broken Glass Pictures
+Distributed by: Broken Glass Pictures

 The movie begins with a frightened young woman sitting on the floor in a darkened room.
 She flicks her lighter on for that little bit of visibility as something circles her.
 Each time her lighter goes out she flicks it back on and the thing circling her, gets closer and closer.
 It’s an intense scene that draws you into the film.
 With the final flick of her lighter the creature moves in and it’s horribly computer animated.
 Which completely took me out of the scene.
 I immediately went on the offense of wanting to hate this movie.
 I know there’s a fan base for what I can only call SyFy movies.
 That fans base doesn’t include me.
 Luckily the bad animation was mostly in the beginning of the film.